nathj07/c-pod/README.md

     http://<%= cgi.server_name %>/c-pod.pac

 Safari, Firefox and Chrome have all be tested.
 Note that at time of writing Cisco AnyConnect VPN is incompatible with the native Mavericks proxy support.
 Use Firefox as a workaround.

+### Directly Accessing Server Ports from Outside the C-Pod

+The C-Pod server is configured as a NAT-PMP gateway.
+So if you have no ability to configure a system to use the SOCKS Proxy to access C-Pod then you can use NAT-PMP to do this.
+Upon request it can open either a UDP or TCP port on the C-Pod host and forward traffic to a specific cp-pod server.
+A suitable command line interface is available `gem install natpmp`.
+You should use at least version 0.8.
+Type `natpmp -?` for the syntax.

+(Note that this feature currently requires manual configuration of `stallone`)

 # Notes